KunningTang1/P3T-Net-for-3D-large-image-transfer/README.md

 CUDA toolkit 11.0 or later.
 Use at least version 11.1 if running on RTX 4090.

-Python image processing libraries are required, which are scikit-image 0.17.2 and Pillow 3.10.1.
+Python image processing libraries are required, which are scikit-image 0.17.2, OpenCV 4.4.0.44, and Pillow 3.10.1.
+We use the Anaconda3 distribution which installs most of these by default.

 # Preparing datasets